Peugeot 306: Performance models

 Peugeot created a D-Turbo "hot hatch" version, which was essentially a petrol XS model with the diesel unit installed.
 The 306 was not the first mainstream affordable performance diesel, with that plaudit arguably going to the MkII VW Golf GTD of the mid-1980s.
 Most D-Turbo cars were 3 door models, but there are a few rare examples of the 5-door D-Turbo.

 The D-Turbo and XS variants were fitted as standard with front fog lights, body-coloured bumpers with deeper spoilers, sports seats and different steering wheel, and a wider, chromed exhaust tailpipe; 14-inch alloy wheels were an optional extra.
 The models fitted somewhere between the XR and XT variants in terms of standard equipment.

 The XSi 8v 2.0 Petrol had the addition of subtle side skirts.
 15-inch five spoke alloy wheels were available as an option when the model was launched, and became standard shortly after.

 The S16 (for 'soupape-16', or '16-valve') was a 3-door Phase 1-only model, replaced with the more powerful GTI-6 in 1996.
 The engines in both cars were 16-valve XU-series units with Magneti Marelli fuel injection.
 As well as gaining a close-ratio 6-speed gearbox over the S16's 5-speed, the GTI-6 had more power courtesy of a reworked 167 bhp XU10J4RS engine replacing the S16's 155 bhp XU10J4 ACAV, and some subtle chassis revisions.
 As well as being more powerful, the GTI-6 engine had more flexible power delivery with more mid-range torque than that in the S16, and the new gearbox made it easier to use the engine more effectively.
 The GTI-6 was introduced as a Phase 1 model and was to last until the end of 2000.
 It received Phase 2 and 3 cosmetic and electrical updates alongside the rest of the range, but the engine and mechanical specification remained largely unchanged.

 306 Phase 2

 The 306 underwent the only major revamp of its life in May 1997, with the launch of the "Phase 2" version (N5 in Australia).
 The basic shape remained the same, but lights, grille and bumpers were redesigned in an effort to bring the styling into line with the new, more rounded, Peugeot family look established with the Peugeot 406.
-Indicator lamps were now incorporated into the headlamp unit and the new style "block filled" Peugeot lion logo was adopted.
+Indicator lamps were incorporated into the headlamp unit and the new style "block filled" Peugeot lion logo was adopted.
 The Phase 2 also saw the addition of an estate version.